Wok & Skillet

 Quick and Easy Tom Yum Soup

-This quick and easy Tom Yum Soup features a savoury yet tangy broth with large juicy shrimp, earthy mushrooms and zesty tomatoes.
-Ready in only 15 minutes!
+This quick and easy Tom Yum soup has a tangy, savory broth with shrimp, mushrooms, and tomatoes.
+Ready in just 15 minutes

 Print Recipe Pin for later Save Recipe Saved!